Trigger Warning: Reading this story could trigger feeling of discomfort, please use discretion.

 As a survivor of childhood sexual abuse, I can tell you first-hand how isolating and lonely it feels as a child and how those cognitions followed me into adulthood.
 The brain cannot fathom the horrors of the experience let alone realize how widespread this form of child abuse is.

-Victims of childhood sexual abuse are four times more likely to abuse drugs, to suffer PTSD as an adult (in my case Complex-PTSD), and are three times more likely to experience major depressive episodes throughout their lives.
+Victims of childhood sexual abuse are more likely to abuse drugs, to suffer PTSD as an adult (in my case Complex-PTSD), or to experience major depressive episodes throughout their lives.

 We need to talk about Childhood Sexual Abuse.
 Coalitions need to be built and communities need to come together; we need to discuss Prevention, Education, and Resources!

-Recently I received a package of photos in the mail from an aunt on my dad’s side of the family.
+After years of estrangement, I received a package of photos in the mail from an aunt on my dad’s side of the family.
 This is the side of the family that I experienced all of my childhood trauma with.